How Common Is Ganser Syndrome?

 How Is Ganser Syndrome Treated?

 The first goal of treatment is to be sure the person does not hurt himself or herself, or others.
 The person may need to be hospitalized if the symptoms are extreme and/or if the person could be dangerous.
-In most cases, the symptoms of Ganser syndrome go away once the stress that triggered the episode is settled.
+It is difficult to predict whether and when symptoms of Ganser syndrome are likely to go away.
+This is partly because people with Ganser Syndrome often present with fake symptoms not just simply in response to a stressful event, but because the condition often reflects someone's limited ability to cope effectively with stresses when they occur.

 Supportive psychotherapy (a type of counseling), and monitoring for safety and a return of symptoms are the main treatments for Ganser syndrome.
 Medication usually is not used, unless the person also suffers from depression, anxiety, or certain kinds of personality disorders.